The Benefits of Voice Recognition Software in Healthcare

 With COVID-19 continuing to stretch our healthcare organizations and providers thin, the development of voice recognition software in patient-facing environments may be the key to efficient care.
 In a 2016 conference hosted by Boston Children’s Hospital, innovators, patients, and hospital staff all came together to brainstorm ideas of how voice recognition and AI could assist in both bedside care and at-home care.

 On the patient side, some guests discussed the potential of voice recognition devices to manage simple hospital room tasks like dimming the lights, turning up the heat, and turning on the TV, among others.
 Without summoning an actual provider to complete these simple tasks, health organizations might begin to run more efficiently and without constant interruptions.

-On the provider side, doctors brainstormed about the potential benefits of voice recognition software.
-Some of the ideas included announcing patient vitals like heart rate or helping doctors quickly find out how much blood to draw from a patient.
+On the provider side, clinicians brainstormed about the potential benefits of voice recognition software.
+Some of the ideas included announcing patient vitals like heart rate or helping clinician quickly find out how much blood to draw from a patient.

 On the home-care side, parents of BCH patients discussed and were exposed to the possibility of being walked through routine at-home care like flushing a catheter.
 If an AI device is capable of fielding questions and walking the patient or guardian through each step of that process, care efficiency would likely go-up, and the need for an around-the-clock at-home nurse might go down, diminishing the cost of care.

 Recommended Reading: Ambient Intelligence in Healthcare — The Future is Near

 Voice recognition software really has a golden opportunity to transform healthcare by coupling the existing technology with more robust AI models that are capable of automating much more of the medical documentation process.
 At DeepScribe, we’ve developed an AI scribe that relies on voice recognition, machine learning, natural language processing, and other models to help create an all-encompassing solution that truly automates documentation.